alexandre-dacaf/cliware/docs/roadmap.md

 - [x] 4.1.11 - Implement output to clipboard

 ### Extras
-- [x] Ext1 - Update the color palette to have all the colors needed
+- [x] Ext.sprint5.1 - Update the color palette to have all the colors needed
-- [x] Ext2 - Change output types to represent colors, not use cases (green, not sucess.
+- [x] Ext.sprint5.2 - Change output types to represent colors, not use cases (green, not sucess.
 Devs should decide what each color means)
-- Ext3 - Enhance nomenclature of output components (history entry, terminal history, display, etc)
+- Ext.sprint5.3 - Enhance nomenclature of output components (history entry, terminal history, setDisplayText, etc)
-- [x] Ext5 - Block space action on simple select (use only enter)
+- [x] Ext.sprint5.5 - Block space action on simple select (use only enter)
-- Ext6 - Improve cohesion of usePrinter functions (break into more focused hooks)
+- Ext.sprint5.6 - Improve cohesion of usePrinter functions (break into more focused hooks)

 ### Re-prioritized
-- 5.4.1 < Ext3 - Enhance nomenclature of output components (history entry, terminal history, display, etc)
+- 5.4.1 < Ext.sprint5.3 - Enhance nomenclature of output components (history entry, terminal history, setDisplayText, etc)
-- 5.4.2 < Ext6 - Improve cohesion of usePrinter functions (break into more focused hooks)
+- 5.4.2 < Ext.sprint5.6 - Improve cohesion of usePrinter functions (break into more focused hooks)

 ### Obsolete
 - 4.1.5 - Implement toast (upper corner or inline?)